gizembrasser/express-events/doc.md

 # Authentication middleware

-- POST on /users, /events and /categories.
+- POST on /events and /categories (not /users otherwise you can't create an account).
 - PUT, DELETE on /users/:id, /events/:id and /categories/:id.

 # Logging middleware